 CE 17.
 ENGINEERING GEOLOGY.
 3 credits.

+Prerequisite: Satisfactory senior or junior standing.
 A study of physical geology and physiography with particular emphasis placed on the applications of the material considered in Civil Engineering work.

 CE 18.
 SOIL MECHANICS AND FOUNDATIONS.
 4 credits.